SciTechSoftware/SciTech.Rpc/README.md

 It is possible to provide client credentials to the service at connection level (channel), or at call level.
 Connection level credentials are provided as an SSL certificate when creating a connection.
 For the gRPC implementation, this is based on the [`Grpc.Core.SslCredentials`](https://grpc.github.io/grpc/csharp/api/Grpc.Core.SslCredentials.html) class.

-_**NOTE!** SSL support and connection levels credentials have not yet been implemented for the Lightweight communication.
-It will be implemented soon._

 Per call credentials can be provided by attaching security tokens to the call metadata.
 Attaching and reading call metadata is performed with the help of the `RpcClientCallInterceptor`and the `RpcServerCallInterceptor` delegates.
 These delegates are registered using `IRpcServer.AddCallInterceptor` and `IRpcServerConnectionManager.AddCallInterceptor`.

 _**NOTE!** The authentication design is not fully finished yet.
 More details and examples about authentication will be added._